AniketBedwal01/AniketBedwal01/README.md

 👀 Learning Machine Learning and Data Science

-🌱 Completed Diploma in Advanced Computing(C-DAC Pune)
+🌱 Completed Diploma in Advanced Computing(C-DAC Pune) Currently working @Genzeon

 📫 You can connect with me on Twitter @AniketBedwal98